redmix-run/redmix/docs/docs/graphql.md

 ## Default Scalars

-Redmix includes a selection of scalar types by default.
+Cedar includes a selection of scalar types by default.

 Currently we allow you to control whether or not the `File` scalar is included automatically or not.
 By default we include the `File` scalar which maps to the standard `File` type.
 To disable this scalar you should add config to two places: